de novo definition

 What is de novo?
 The term is an adverb and an adjective.
 As an adverb, it is used to denote that something occurs from the start or from the beginning again.
 As an adjective, it describes something that is not present previously or is just beginning.
 What does de novo mean in science and medicine?

 In biology, for instance, de novo describes some biological process or entity that has begun again.
 It is a phrase that roughly translates to “new” or “anew”.
 The same meaning applies to medical and other related fields.
-Some people italicize the term to define and indicate that it is a Latin phrase.
+Some people italicize the term to indicate that it is a Latin phrase.

 De novo Etymology